-Not a huge city, it’s easy to squeeze in a weekend trip or day trip, and get the overall essence of what is to be seen and tasted.
+The largest city in Massachusetts and 21st largest city in the US, you’ll have no shortage of activities to fill a weekend or even day trip, while gathering the overall essence of what is to be seen and tasted!
 Like most major US cities, Boston is divided into sub-communities and each has its own personality.
 Some are more worth visiting than others.
-(See Back Bay & Downtown) Check below for a breakdown of my Boston must-do’s and download a printable bucket-list, to guide you through the city as you check off each activity- A Day in Series-Boston.
+Check below for a breakdown of my Boston must-do’s and download a printable bucket-list, to guide you through the city as you check off each activity- A Day in Series-Boston.

 Getting to that rich history, delicious food, and sports culture I mentioned above, Boston does have a lot to offer to create a jam-packed weekend itinerary.